 What Honestly Helped Me the MOST

 I pay for some of these and others are just no-cost things you need to do if you’re hoping to blog for profit.
-I’ve actually paid for other products, courses and blogging add-ons, but I’m ONLY including what was crucial to helping me grow rapidly my first month.
-There’s others that are also very helpful and I’ll get to those in my month two report!
+I’ve actually paid for other products, courses, and blogging add-ons, but I’m ONLY including what was crucial to helping me grow rapidly my first month.
+There are others that are also very helpful and I’ll get to those in my month two report!

 If you are blogging to make money, this is a business!
 You cannot start a successful business without investing at least a little money into it.
 My plan has me focusing on the long-term and I’m investing whatever I make the first year, back into my business to help it grow even more! 🙂